hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 ```

 `Item` must be serializable.
-The following is an example of a ring buffer with the ring buffer store configured and enabled.
+The following is an example of a Ringbuffer with the Ringbuffer store configured and enabled.

 ```xml